KioskTeam/KioskFoodAndroid/README.md

-KioskFoodAndroid
+Kiosk Food Android
 ================

-An App for your foods!
+An App for Food Menu!